Key Quote

 THE POOR LAW 1834

-The New Poor Law made poverty effectively criminal: the destitute were forced into workhouses where conditions were deliberately punitive (designed as punishment).
+The New Poor Law made poverty effectively criminal: the destitute were forced into workhouses where conditions were deliberately punitivepunitive — Designed to inflict punishment.
 Families were separated, food was minimal, and work was gruelling.
 Scrooge's endorsement of this system aligns him with the political establishment Dickens opposed.

 MALTHUSIAN ECONOMICS

-Thomas Malthus argued that helping the poor only increased population and worsened poverty — a laissez-faire (non-interventionist) philosophy.
+Thomas Malthus argued that helping the poor only increased population and worsened poverty — a laissez-fairelaissez-faire — A policy of non-intervention, especially in economics philosophy.
 Scrooge's comment that the poor should die to 'decrease the surplus population' directly quotes Malthusian thinking.
-Dickens attacks this callous (showing disregard for others) ideology through dramatic fiction.
+Dickens attacks this callouscallous — Showing a cruel disregard for others' suffering ideology through dramatic fiction.

 Key Words